devnull-cz/c-prog-lang/modules/program-arguments.md

 #solution usage.c

-## :wrench: Print the n-th character of the r-th argument (count from 0)
+## :wrench: From the r-th argument, print the n-th character (count from 0)

 Usage: `./a.out <r> <n> [args]`